eskres/hop-little-bunny/readme.md

 I decided to approach this stage element by element e.g. animate the bunny and then animate the obstacle and so on.
 Initially I used HTML\'s \<canvas> and JavaScript\'s requestAnimationFrame().
 Although I was able to make good progress I decided to switch to jQuery\'s .animate() as I had more experience with it from our lectures and thought the learning curve wouldn\'t be as steep.
 From here I was able to regain the ground I lost fairly quickly and progress to collision detection which was easier than I expected thanks to jQuery\'s .position() method.

 ### Stage 3
-This stage saw me focusing on creating the artwork for the game, working on my css styles and trying to break the game in any way possible.
+This stage saw me focusing on creating the artwork for the game, working on my CSS styles and trying to break the game in any way possible.

 ### Highlights